 No matter what the cause is, you should always seek medical attention to treat the infection.

 Swimmer’s ear or Otitis externa is a condition that affects the outer ear.
 This occurs when water remained trapped within the ear canal.

 Since the human body is warm, the moisture on the ear canal will start to form a bacterial infection.
 This will spread to the surrounding tissues, which can cause itching, swelling, redness, and other advanced symptoms.

 This condition requires medical attention.
 An unattended ear infection will worsen and cause more health problems along the way.

 How to Perform Ear Equalization

 Ear equalization is the key to prevent almost all ear injuries related to diving.
 During a dive lesson, the instructor will teach how to equalize underwater.
 If you’re yet to learn such a skill, we will discuss here the steps on how to do so.

 Before you plunge, swallow your saliva and listen for the ‘pop’ in your ears.
 The popping sound is a sign that your Eustachian tube is open and prepared for equalization underwater.

 Step 2.
 Descend with your feet

 If you’re prone to ear problems, it’s best to dive with your feet instead of head first.
-The Valsalva maneuver (equalization method) is 50% easier to do if you dive with your feet.
+The Valsalva or Toynbee maneuver (equalization methods) are 50% easier to do if you dive with your feet.